vldcreation/helpme-package/README.md

 # helpme-package
-This repository is privately owned [helpme] which contains the utility package https://github.com/vldcreation/helpme
+This repository is privately owned [helpme] which contains the utility package from [helpme](https://github.com/vldcreation/helpme)